Gen X-ers know what I’m talking about

 On the plus side – and this is where they win over pumpkins – they tended to look genuinely terrifying.

 3. Sweets?
-Nope, those’ll be monkey nuts
+Nope, have some monkey nuts

 We did get sweets at Halloween – it wasn’t completely miserable.
 But these days, kids tend to come home with a bag exclusively filled with chocolate and sweeties (and possibly some impressive handmade items, depending how competitive your neighbours are…although one year the children came home with surgical gloves full of jelly…)